-Tool manufacturers continue to add more safety and fatigue-reducing features on their products.
-Examples abound with auto lock-ons, auto lock-offs, blade guards, and shields—just to start.
+Tool manufacturers continue to add more safety and fatigue-reducing features to their products.
+Examples abound with auto lock-on switches, auto lock-off switches, blade guards, and shields—just to start.
 You may take one safety feature for granted simply because you can’t see it—an electric brake.
 On the best circular saws and many other saws, an electric brake marks a premium feature.
 This solitary feature has saved many a blade, wood floor, cord, or even a finger or toe!
 It’s easy for a scrap of wood or some obstruction to prevent the blade guard from falling back in place after a cut.
-Without an electric brake, Ryobi estimates that a blade can continue to spin for 12 seconds on some saws.
+Without an electric brake, a blade can continue spinning for 10 seconds or more on some saws.
 An electric brake stops the blade in about 2 seconds.
 So how does a saw’s electric brake work to keep you safe?

 - Trigger release reverses the electrical flow